To love the city with the heart of Christ.

 We are located in the heart of the city of downtown Beaumont.
 The history of the First United Methodist Church begins with the first “officially recorded” worship service in 1840.
 A Methodist missionary, Rev. Henry Stephenson preached in Beaumont somewhere on Corn Street, now Calder Avenue.
 It was this group of early Beaumonters who later formed the first Methodist church in the new town of Beaumont.
 For a number of years, these Methodists gathered for worship services in brush arbors or private homes.

 The discovery of oil at Spindletop in 1901 caused a tremendous surge in the population of Beaumont, and an increase in the membership of the Methodist Church.
 The congregation of five hundred and five members decided to build a new church on the corner of Broadway and Pearl Streets.
 This building, known as the Dome Church, completed in 1906 and served the congregation for sixty years.

 Under the leadership of the Rev. Dr. John Wesley Hardt, the congregation acquired some adjoining property, and built the building we still worship in today on the same site as the Dome Church.
 Known as the Spire Church, it is the fifth home of First Methodist Church in Beaumont.
 This building has served the congregation since 1968.

-As Charlsie E. Berly wrote in the prize-winning history, With a Dome More Vast: The History of The First United Methodist Church, 1968-1985: “From the beginning, the First Methodists of Beaumont have located their church buildings in the heart of downtown area.”
+As Charlsie E. Berly wrote in With a Dome More Vast: The History of The First United Methodist Church, 1968-1985: “From the beginning, the First Methodists of Beaumont have located their church buildings in the heart of downtown area.”